jjuidev/bridge/README.md

 interface HttpClientOptions extends CreateAxiosDefaults {
 	ignoreTokenPatterns?: RegExp[]
 	tokenManagerOptions: TokenManagerOptions
-}
+	injectAuth?: (token: string, request: InternalAxiosRequestConfig) => void }
 ```

+**Note:**

-**Note:** Token is automatically attached to all requests by default.
-Use `ignoreTokenPatterns` to skip token attachment for specific endpoints (e.g., public routes, login, register).
+- Token is automatically attached to all requests by default as `Authorization: Bearer ${token}` header
+- Use `ignoreTokenPatterns` to skip token attachment for specific endpoints (e.g., public routes, login, register)
+- Use `injectAuth` to customize how the token is injected into requests (header name, format, query params, etc.)

 ### TokenManagerOptions